Guidelines for the Entrance Examination of the Applicants for the Dhanani School of Science and Engineering

 The position you take will not influence your score.
 Your essay will be given a holistic score that represents how clearly and effectively you expressed your position.
 The following six characteristics of writing will be considered:

 - Purpose and Focus: The extent to which you present information in a unified and coherent manner, clearly addressing the issue.

 - Critical Thinking: The extent to which you communicate a point of view and demonstrate reasoned relationships between ideas.

 - Organization and Structure: The extent to which you order and connect ideas.

 - Development and Support: The extent to which you develop and support ideas.

 - Sentence Variety and Style: The extent to which you craft sentences and paragraphs, demonstrating control of vocabulary, voice and structure.

 - Mechanical Conventions: The extent to which you express ideas using standard written English.

-Mathematics component of EE for DSSE
+Mathematics Component of Entrance Examination for DSSE

 - Mathematics Test for the Applicants Who HAVE STUDIED Mathematics at A level/HSSC/High School